lasiqueira/matches/README.md

 * If I can receive multiple Licenses of different types, how I am going to pass this as a request parameter and filter it?
 I will assume the License is a String and the format is this: "LicenseType-Match/TournamentId" We'll be able to receive an array/list of licenses and we'll parse it and get the correct matches based on that.
+* Can the customer get past matches from days ago?
+Can he attempt to get matches days in the future?
+This question is important because if the answer is yes, you can get an overflow while attempting to get the minutes when processing the summary field.
+Also, you could argue that anything more than 59 minutes might not be useful to the customer instead of hours for example...
+Or maybe if the match started 500 minutes ago it's probably over.
+There are many ways to deal with this.
+Instead of calculating only minutes, you could do it with days/hours/minutes, or maybe the API just gets matches happening today...